 Back Pain and Upper Cervical Chiropractic

 When the top bones of the spine, the Atlas and Axis, become misaligned, the entire spine shifts to compensate.
 Pain often occurs at the place the most significant changes have occurred.
-Therefore, the neck may be the location of the initial misalignment but not the part of the spine where the pain is focused.
+Therefore, the neck may be the location of the initial misalignment but not the part of the spine where the extreme ache is focused.